JuliaStats/StatsBase.jl/docs/src/counts.md

 # Counting Functions

-The package provides functions to count the occurences of distinct values.
+The package provides functions to count the occurrences of distinct values.

 ## Counting over an Integer Range